-If you are considering purchasing a home, you have likely already asked yourself the question, “What’s better, a brand-new house or a house that has been lived in.”
+If you are considering purchasing a home, you have likely already asked yourself the question, “What’s better, a brand-new house or a house that’s been lived in.”
 This is a question that most prospective home buyers ask themselves, and it is a topic that has been discussed time and again.

-It’s difficult to say ‘this’ is a pro of a new or old home, and ‘that’ is a con because what’s seen as a plus to someone could be a deal breaker to someone else.
+It’s difficult to say ‘this’ is a pro of a new or old home, and ‘that’ is a con because what’s seen as a positive to someone could be a deal breaker to someone else.
 So, let’s talk about what to expect with each and you can decide for yourself if it’s something that you want or not.

 Before we get started, let’s define old and new.
 Remember that “old” homes are often called existing, used, or resale homes, but for this article we will just refer to them as old to keep it simple.
 For the purposes of this discussion, I will define an old home as anything older than 20 years old, and a new home as anything newer than 20 years old.
 Yes, I realize that 20 years is not that long ago.
 Someone who is 20 years old is certainly not old; however, on a home, there are things that begin happening in this time period that set it apart from a newer home.